What is a Gaming Cage Worker?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-Types of Gaming Cage Worker
+Other Gaming Cage Worker Job Titles

 - Cage Supervisor